Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Background and Preliminaries

-In practice, $\relation$ is instantiated from a computation, which is expressed as a circuit $\circuit$ over a finite field $\field$ with $\circuitSize$ gates, where $\circuitSize$ denotes the circuit size, whose composition captures the overall computation \cite{goldreich2004foundations, arora2009computational}.
-In such representation, $(\statement,\witness) \in \relation$ if and only if $\circuit(\statement,\witness) = 0$.
-In zkEVMs, $\circuit$ verifies that applying transactions to the pre-state $\sigma$ yields the claimed post-state $\sigma'$, instantiating the EVM state transition $\delta(\sigma,\textsf{blk})=\sigma'$ where $\textsf{blk} = [\mathsf{tx}_1, \ldots, \mathsf{tx}_m]$, $\statement$ encodes state commitments (pre-state and post-state commitments) and $\witness$ records the execution trace.
-Blockchain deployment requires two critical properties: succinctness and non-interactivity.
-Succinctness ensures proof size $|\zkproof| = O(\log^c \circuitSize)$ and verification time $T_{\mathrm{verify}} = O(\log^d \circuitSize)$ for constants $c, d$, enabling million-step computations to be certified by kilobyte proofs verifiable in sub-second time \cite{groth2016size}.
-Non-interactivity requires that the verifier perform no protocol rounds with the prover; instead, the prover generates a standalone $\zkproof$ (e.g., via Fiat–Shamir transform~\cite{fiat1986prove}), which is essential in permissionless blockchains like Ethereum, where nodes cannot engage in interactive protocols and must verify proofs solely from the received $\zkproof$.
+In practice, $\relation$ is instantiated from a computation, which is expressed as a circuit $\circuit$ over a finite field $\field$ with $\circuitSize$ constraints \cite{goldreich2004foundations}.
+In this representation, $(\statement,\witness) \in \relation$ if and only if $\circuit(\statement,\witness) = 0$.
+In zkEVMs, $\circuit$ verifies that applying transactions to the pre-state $\sigma$ yields the claimed post-state $\sigma'$, instantiating the EVM state transition $\delta(\sigma,\textsf{blk})=\sigma'$ where $\textsf{blk} = [\mathsf{tx}_1, \ldots, \mathsf{tx}_m]$, $\statement$ encodes state commitments (pre-state and post-state commitments) and $\witness$ records the execution trace (which rollups publish separately for data availability, though the verifier checks only $\statement$ and $\zkproof$, not $\witness$).
+Blockchain deployment of zkEVMs requires two critical properties: succinctness and non-interactivity.
+Succinctness ensures that proof size $|\zkproof|$ and verification time are at most polylogarithmic in $\circuitSize$, enabling million-step computations to be certified by kilobyte proofs verifiable in sub-second time \cite{groth2016size}.
+Non-interactivity requires that the verifier perform no protocol rounds with the prover; instead, the prover generates a standalone proof $\zkproof$ (e.g., via Fiat–Shamir transform~\cite{fiat1986prove}), which is essential in permissionless blockchains like Ethereum, where nodes cannot engage in interactive protocols and must verify proofs solely from the received $\zkproof$.